 The condition, also known as acute otitis media, is an inflammation of the middle ear that occurs when fluid builds up behind the eardrum and becomes infected by bacteria or a virus.
 Since your child may not yet have the language skills to communicate their pain, it’s important to learn the signs and symptoms of an ear infection, and when it’s time to see a medical provider.

-There are different types of ear infections.
+There are different types of ear infections, according to The National Institute on Deafness and other Communication Disorders (NIDCD).
 Middle ear infection (acute otitis media) is an infection in the middle ear.
 A middle ear infection may be caused by:

 - Bacteria, like Streptococcus pneumoniae and Haemophilus influenzae —the two most common bacterial causes